States' rights: Alien and Sedition Acts

 The Kentucky and Virginia Resolutions, which became part of the Principles of '98, along with the supporting Report of 1800 by Madison, became final documents of Jefferson's Democratic-Republican Party.
-Gutzman argued that Governor Edmund Randolph designed the protest in the name of moderation.
+Gutzman explains that Governor Edmund Randolph designed the protest in the name of moderation.
 Gutzman argues that in 1798, Madison espoused states' rights to defeat national legislation that he maintained was a threat to republicanism.
 During 1831–33, the South Carolina Nullifiers quoted Madison in their defense of states' rights.
 But Madison feared that the growing support for this doctrine would undermine the union and argued that by ratifying the Constitution states had transferred their sovereignty to the federal government.

 The most vociferous supporters of states' rights, such as John Randolph of Roanoke, were called "Old Republicans" into the 1820s and 1830s.

 Tate (2011) undertook a literary criticism of a major book by John Taylor of Caroline, New Views of the Constitution of the United States.
 Tate argues it is structured as a forensic historiography modeled on the techniques of 18th-century Whig lawyers.
 Taylor believed that evidence from American history gave proof of state sovereignty within the union, against the arguments of nationalists such as U.S. Chief Justice John Marshall.

 Another states' rights dispute occurred over the War of 1812.
 At the Hartford Convention of 1814–15, New England Federalists voiced opposition to President Madison's war, and discussed secession from the Union.
 In the end they stopped short of calls for secession, but when their report appeared at the same time as news of the great American victory at the Battle of New Orleans, the Federalists were politically ruined.